scipy-conference/scipy_proceedings/papers/matthew_rocklin/matthew_rocklin.rst

 .. figure:: day-vs-night.png

-   We use typical numpy slicing and reductions on a large volume of data to show the average temperature difference between noon and midnight for year 2014
+   We use typical NumPy slicing and reductions on a large volume of data to show the average temperature difference between noon and midnight for year 2014